The Physical Basis of Prediction: World Model Formation in Neural Organoids via an LLM-Generated Curriculum: Discussion

 \subsection{Limitations and challenges}

-Despite its significant promise, this approach is not without its challenges.
+Despite its significant promise, this approach has its challenges.
 The biological substrate introduces inherent variability, limited lifespans, and developmental stochasticity, making reproducibility a central concern that must be addressed with robust experimental design and statistical analysis.
+This variability arises from multiple sources, including genetic and epigenetic differences between iPSC lines \citep{Mancinelli2025emergence} and the stochastic nature of self-organization, particularly in unguided protocols \citep{Lancaster2014Generation}.
+The limited lifespans and long-term health of large organoids are also a practical constraint, as the tissue's non-vascularized core is susceptible to hypoxia and necrosis, which can introduce experimental artifacts \citep{Zhang2022}.
 The organoid itself remains a profound black box; while we can measure network-level plasticity, deciphering the specific computational algorithms it implements to learn and represent its world model is a formidable open problem.
 Furthermore, the information bandwidth of current MEA technology, while improving, is still orders of magnitude lower than that of biological nervous systems, potentially constraining the complexity of the world models that can be learned.